RyanParsley/rpdc/src/content/blog/zod.md

    more expressive schemas.
 You can easily add constraints like minimum and maximum values, regex patterns, or custom validation logic.

-3. Single Source of Truth

-   With Zod, you can define your schema once and use it for both TypeScript type inference and runtime validation.
-This approach reduces duplication and ensures consistency between your compile-time and runtime type checks.

-4. Better Error Handling
+3. Better Error Handling

    Zod provides detailed error messages when validation fails, making it easier to identify and fix issues in your data.

-## Getting Started with Zod and TypeScript

-Now that we understand the benefits of using Zod alongside TypeScript, let's look at how to integrate them into your app.

-[The blog post would continue with sections on installation, basic usage, advanced features, and best practices for using Zod with TypeScript in an app.]

-## Addressing Concerns: Brittleness and Workflow
+## Will it blend?

-When introducing Zod alongside TypeScript, some developers may worry about the potential brittleness of managing two type systems.
-It's a valid concern, but with the right approach, you can leverage both tools synergistically.
-Let's address these concerns and explore an efficient workflow for using TypeScript and Zod together.
+When introducing Zod alongside TypeScript, I was concerned about the potential brittleness of managing two type systems.
+Turns out, that needn't be a problem.

-### Concern: Brittleness of Two Type Systems

-The main worry is that maintaining two separate type definitions (TypeScript interfaces and Zod schemas) could lead to inconsistencies and increased maintenance overhead.
-However, Zod is designed to work seamlessly with TypeScript, and when used correctly, it can actually reduce brittleness and duplication.
+Zod is designed to work seamlessly with TypeScript, and when used correctly, it takes over as the single source of truth.
+So, yes, it's a new thing to learn.
+However, it's not _an additional_ thing to maintain over time.

-### Efficient Workflow: TypeScript and Zod in Harmony
+### Efficient Workflow

 Here's a workflow that leverages the strengths of both TypeScript and Zod while minimizing duplication and potential inconsistencies: